-- 1. Women in management more women in management positions - 2.
-Compensation fairness equal pay for work of equal value - 3.
+- 1. Equal pay for work of equal value - 2.
+Promoting equal opportunities with the clear aim of bringing more women in management positions in the future - 3.
 Generation management old and young together contribute to the success of the company - 4.
-People with disabilities integrate, promote and offer positions where they can use their strengths - 5.
-Achieving a work/life balance - 6.
-Internationality and background using internationality and cultural diversity as a strength - 7.
-Sexual orientation sexual orientation and identity are respected
+Achieving a work/life balance - 5.
+Utilising internationality and cultural diversity as a strength - 6.
+People with disabilities better inclusion and support - 7.
+Clear commitment to non-discrimination on the basis of sexual orientation and identity